Danielle M. Ryer, MSW – Not the Stage “DR.”!

-I have worked with various institutions including but not limited to Rutgers University, Rowan University, the National Association of Social Workers, and various other institutions to provide advocacy, support, and psychoeducation for the autistic community.
-I have also supported clinicians with their cases, teachers with their students, camps with their campers, and administrators in training their teachers.
+I have worked with various institutions including but not limited to Rutgers University, Rowan University, the National Association of Social Workers, and various other institutions to provide advocacy, support, and psychoeducation for the neurodivergent community and those who help them.
+I have also supported clinicians with their cases, teachers with their students, camps with their campers, school administrators in training their faculty and staff, and more.

 Goals of Service

 - A stronger, mutual understanding between you and others.